Year 3 Kickstarter report card

 Download keys have been available via Backerkit throughout development.
 All the enemy pilot and credit names were gathered through a Backerkit survey and have been put in-game.
 We took care of shipping physical rewards (stickers + coins) pretty early on.
 I had video calls with everyone who signed up to create Instant Action encounters at the end of last year.

 For the custom pilot portraits, we ended up taking each one’s individual designs and breaking them down into components that can be re-used in other portraits as well; because one backer wanted a cool anthro robo-helmet, now everybody can use it.
-You can find them ingame in the “stock pilot” roster for instant action:
+You can find them in-game in the “stock pilot” roster for Instant Action:

 alt text